yuntongSH/QRT-Stock-Return-Prediction/README.md

    macro avg     0.5694    0.5691    0.5687    412469
 weighted avg     0.5694    0.5692    0.5688    412469
 ```

+## Final Submission: Ensemble Model Inference

+In this final stage, we apply our trained models to the unseen test data to generate predictions for submission.
+We use the same set of selected and normalized features to maintain consistency with the training pipeline.
+Each of the four trained models—**Random Forest**, **XGBoost**, **CatBoost**, and the **Neural Network**—generates probability predictions on the test set.

+These probabilities are combined using a **uniform weighted ensemble** (25% each), which helps balance the strengths of each individual model.
+To finalize the predictions, we apply a **median-based thresholding** strategy per date: stocks with a predicted return probability above the daily median are assigned a label of 1 (top 50%), and others a label of 0.

+The resulting predictions are saved in the required submission format as a CSV file (`qrt_output_stock_return_prediction.csv`), ready to be evaluated on the challenge platform.

 ## Conclusion
 This project demonstrates the power of combining machine learning models for time-series classification in financial data.
 Through feature engineering, careful validation, and ensemble methods, we successfully improved prediction accuracy in a noisy and complex domain.